timohanke/icvault/README.md

 The IC Vault front page defines the basic workflow.
 The following steps have to be performed during first use:
 * The user needs to sign into the IC.
 * Next, the user registers a device.
 (More devices can be registered as needed.)
-* On first use a secret key is seeded, which is further on utilized for storing sensitive data in the kv_store canister.
+This results in generating a public keypair.
+The secret key together with a nickname is stored in the local storage of the browser.
-* This secret key can be retrieved using the public key of the Internet Identity
+* A shared secret is seeded which is encrypted via the public key of the device and handed over to the key_sync canister.

-* Next, the IC Vault can be used to inserted, updated and delete sensitive data.
+Futher details can be found in the design document (see below).

 On consecutive accesses to the IC Vault the user needs to sign into the IC and when using a registered device the sensitive data can be seamlessly accessed.